 Your WiFi connection’s strength may affect your VPN connection’s reliability.
 Even switching constantly between networks can have a similar effect.
 Heavy use of the Internet connection, such as in airports and coffee shops, can cause a VPN connection to become unstable too.

 Disruptions in the physical server or simple timeouts in the connection, including the server being overloaded due to being used by many people at the same time, all can cause the VPN connection to potentially fail.

 Certain programs have certain settings that when activated, won’t allow your VPN to set up a connection.
 A firewall or antivirus program could see the VPN’s connection as a risk, thus stopping the VPN from running.
 Even your router and your device’s automatic updates could cause similar issues.

-Not all VPNs Are Created Equal
+Final Notes: Not all VPNs Are Created Equal

 When a VPN connection drops, which will happen somehow or other, IPs will be exposed and you will be left unprotected.
 A good VPN needs to be reliable.